-Take a look at the the Animals Dataset on the spreadsheet or on this page (for those using a printed workbook, you'll find it at the front).
+Take a look at the Animals Starter File.
+(You can also look on this page - or if you are using a printed workbook, you'll find it at the front).

-- Does a mean age of 3 years translate to all of the cats being close to 3 years old?
-Why or why not? - No, we cannot assume all cats are close to 3 years old.
+Does a mean age of 3 years translate to all of the cats being close to 3 years old?
+Why or why not? → No, we cannot assume all cats are close to 3 years old.
 There are some outliers in the dataset.